KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 On a Komodo-based blockchain, all of the pre-mined coins are mined in the first block.
 Therefore, whichever machine executes the mining command will receive the entirety of the blockchain's pre-mined coin supply, as set in the [ac_supply](../installations/asset-chain-parameters.html#ac-supply) parameter.
 Upon mining the first block, these coins are available in the default `wallet.dat` file.

-To collect all the mining rewards from the node a to a single address, open a different terminal in the node and execute the following commands before issuing the `setgenerate` command:
+To collect all the mining rewards from the node to a single address, execute the following commands before issuing the `setgenerate` command:

 ```bash
 # Get a new address